-Contributor: written by Belmont Behavioral Hospital clinical content team member Ryan Poling, M.A.
+Contributor: Belmont Behavioral Hospital clinical content team member Ryan Poling, M.A.

 There is an important principle in Alcoholics Anonymous known as “bottoming out” or “hitting rock bottom.”
 When a person hits rock bottom, he or she has experienced the worst of the worst.
 Maybe a person’s marriage is on the rocks as a result of repeated substance abuse and the individual has found himself or herself alone.